 Foothill WDB has a Reasonable Accommodation policy for users of AJCC services, which outlines procedures for the request, determination, and provision of reasonable accommodations as they apply to registration for and provision of services including core, intensive, training, and support services to qualified persons with disabilities.
 The AJCC's WIOA Service Application advises applicants with disabilities of their right to request reasonable accommodations.
-The AJCC's ADA Coordinator handles requests for reasonable accommodations, makes determinations and ensures reasonable accommodations are provided.
-A parallel policy exists for WDB's subcontractors, in terms of the provision of services to applicants and participants.
+The AJCC's ADA Coordinator handles requests for reasonable accommodations, makes determinations, and ensures reasonable accommodations are provided.
 All Foothill WDB subcontractor contracts contain the required nondiscrimination assurance provision and subcontractors are monitored to ensure compliance.

-The WDB has an Equal Employment Opportunity (EEO) Officer position, codified through a civil service position, which reports directly to the Executive Director.
-The EEO Officer regularly participates in training, education and support to maintain competency.
+The WDB has an Equal Employment Opportunity (EEO) Officer function, codified through a civil service position, which reports directly to the Executive Director.
+The EEO Officer regularly participates in training, education, and support to maintain competency.
 Additionally, as Foothill WDB staff members are personnel of the City of Pasadena (fiscal agent), all must comply with applicable State and federal laws regarding equal employment opportunity and prohibiting discrimination.
 These are further promulgated through City regulations and the Manual of Personnel Rules and Administrative Procedures.

 The Foothill WDB has a complaint process for applicants and participants and the required posters and notices of rights and the complaint process and contacts are posted in the public area of the AJCC.
-Complaints are coordinated, addressed, and tracked for timely follow-up by the EEO Officer and the log of complaints is notified to the State on an annual basis.
+Complaints are coordinated, addressed, and tracked for timely follow-up by the EEO Officer and the log of complaints is communicated to the State on an annual basis.
 Record of nondiscrimination data is collected and maintained per confidentiality and security requirements.